Reviews You Can Rely On

 Another great backpack-style cooler is the Maelstrom 35.
 This lightweight pack resembles a traditional school backpack, with plenty of pockets and mesh bottle holders.
 However, when you open the main zip, you'll find one large insulated compartment for all the best goodies.

-What we love most about this cooler is how versatile it is.
-The Maelstrom is large enough to hold a wine bottle inside or outside in the mesh pockets.
+What we love most about this cooler is its versatility.
+Our tests revealed the Maelstrom is large enough to hold a wine bottle inside or outside in the mesh pockets.
 With comfortable straps and plenty of storage, there's not much you can't do with this bag.
-Take all your favorite goodies to the lake, pack up for a barbeque, or carry a lunch to the zoo.
+Take all your favorite goodies to the lake, pack up for a barbeque, or carry your lunch to the zoo.
 The exterior pockets provide ample space for cutlery, keys, a wallet, and a phone.
-Additionally, a bungee strap can hold onto a beach towel or jacket, and the daisy chains can clip on extra gear.
+Furthermore, a bungee strap can hold onto a beach towel or jacket, and the daisy chains can clip on extra gear.

-The Maelstrom is an excellent budget-friendly option.
-For its price tag, it's also surprisingly comfortable to carry.
+Like the Arctic Zone Deep Freeze 30 and the Lifewit Large Insulated 24, the Maelstrom is an excellent budget-friendly option.
+For the price, it's also surprisingly comfortable to carry.
 So if an inexpensive and easy-on-the-shoulders cooler is what you need to tow to the beach every now and then, this cooler could very well be your best bet.

 However, it's important to note that this cooler is not the most durable.
 Its insulation performance is also lacking.
 Though we didn't see any major issues throughout our tests, we found the attachment points and zippers to be on the weaker side.
 It also lasted just under two days in our insulation tests.
 With this in mind, the bag isn't waterproof, and the zipper tends to leak.
 During our cleaning test, we had a bit of trouble with this backpack.
 The soft internal material tends to get soggy and needs extra time to dry out.
 All things considered, the bag is fairly inexpensive, so if you're only needing the occasional soft cooler, this will do the trick.
 And if you're looking for an even more affordable cooler, you can also check out the Lifewit Large Insulated 24.